Vasyl Barka: Recognition

 The novel Yellow Prince was twice nominated for the Nobel Prize.
 The novel is published in Ukraine in the School Library series, and is studied in schools.
 The novel was the basis for the 1991 film, Holod-33 (Eng.
 Famine-33), directed by Oles Yanchuk.
 In the Ukrainian National Opera, in 2008, the director Andriy Zholdak staged the play Lenin Love, Stalin Love based on Yellow Prince.
-In 1981, Vasyl Barka was awarded the Antonovych prize.
+In 1981, Vasyl Barka was awarded the inaugural Antonovych prize.